vaddi/basic/README.md

 ### CSS ###

 A pure Layout is allready shiped by default.
 It uses the `style.css` inside of the `css` Folder and contains pure CSS.
-If there are other files in this Folder, the styles.css won't be used, so you can easily overwrite the default layout by your own.
+If there are other files in this Folder, the shipped `styles.css` file won't be used anymore, so you can easily overwrite the default layout by add your own css files into the folder whithout the need to delete the shipped `styles.css` file.

 ### HTML ###

-The layout of outputed html is controlled by the Files into the `tpl` Folder and the class `Template.php`.
+The layout of the outputed HTML is controlled by the Files into the `tpl` Folder and the class `Template.php`.
+You can also inserd plain HTML into the Pages.
+There is no need to use PHP into the files.

 ### JavaScript ###

-The Base Template contains some JavaScript Files for clock, pageload and to highlight the current navigation link.
+The Base Template contains some JavaScript Files for clock, pageload, highlight the current navigation link and some other things which are used by the shipped Pages.
-All files will be added to page head by `tpl/head.php`
+All files will be added to the Site head from the `tpl/head.php` file.

 ## Application Exporter ##

-The Application has a Prometheus ready scrape target url on where it can find some Metrics when requesting the metrics Page
+The Application has a Prometheus ready scrape target endpoint on where prometheus can find some Metrics when requesting the metrics Page:

 	http[s]://[domain.tld]/[appname]/?page=metrics

-All Metrics will be named by the Application `SHORTNAME`, wich is the Besefolder Page name (default Name is `basic`).
+All Metrics will be named by the Application `SHORTNAME` from the `config.php` file, wich is the Besefolder Page name (default Name is `basic`).

+List of Metrics:
 - basic_info = like current Version and Application Domain
 - basic_pages = Amount of Files/Pages in the configured PAGES destination Folder and the Localpath.
 - basic_commits = Amount of git Commits